Dana Center Role

 A transformational approach to geometry.
 Presented at CAMT, San Antonio, TX (June 2016).

 Reclaiming lost ground: Research-based interventions for underprepared algebra students.
-Presented at the 48th National Council of Supervisors of Mathematics Annual Conference, Oakland, CA (April 2016).
+Presented at the NCSM annual conference, Oakland, CA (April 2016).